 Keep track of the books you read: Celebrate your shared-reading accomplishments at the end of the year.
 Your reading list will become a family time capsule of your reading journey.

 Magazines: Even in our high-tech world, who doesn’t love getting mail?
-High-quality, advertisement-free literary magazines and publications covering science, history and more are available for children as young as one year.
-Your child will drop everything when the latest issue arrives with his or her name on it.
+High-quality, literary magazines and publications covering science, history, local events, and more are available for children as young as one year.
+Your child will drop everything when the latest issue arrives with their name on it.

 Newspapers: Start them out with the “Funnies” and eventually children will find their way to other sections.